Valtteri Moren: Waasland-Beveren

-In July 2015 it was announced that Moren had signed a three year contract with Waasland-Beveren.
+In July 2015 it was announced that Moren had signed a three-year contract with Waasland-Beveren.
 He made his Belgian First Division A debut on 22 August 2015 in a match against Mouscron when he replaced Miloš Marić as a substitute on 39th minute.

 Return to HJK

 In July 2020, Moren returned to HJK on a deal until the end of 2022.
 After two matches in the Klubi-04 reserve team he debuted in HJK on 18 August 2020 in a match against Haka.

 International career

-Moren made his debut for the Finnish national team on 30 October 2013 in a friendly match in Qualcomm Stadium, San Diego against Mexico when he replaced Jarkko Hurme as a substitute on 62nd minute.
-He scored his first goal for national team in 2014 Baltic Cup in a 2-0 victory match against Estonia.
+Moren made his debut for the Finland national team on 30 October 2013 in a friendly match in Qualcomm Stadium, San Diego against Mexico when he replaced Jarkko Hurme as a substitute on 62nd minute.
+He scored his first goal for national team in 2014 Baltic Cup in a 2–0 victory match against Estonia.
 Moren was called up for four matches in the UEFA Euro 2016 qualifications but he remained as an unused substitute.